haorancai/dissectingpleiotropy/README.md

  Description
 ##############

-This code will reproduce figures 1-3 in the paper "Dissecting genetic correlation and pleiotropy through a genetic cross."
+This code will reproduce part of figures in the paper "Dissecting genetic correlation and pleiotropy through a genetic cross."
 All code is written in R and run in RStudio.
 Each script can be run alone, provided the correct packages are installed (indicated in each script).

-R scripts produce the figures indicated in the title.
-The figures were finished using Microsoft PowerPoint.